mrGoodWolf/pmg/README.md

-# click
+# PMG

-A fast package manager for NodeJS written in Rust.
+the official, lightweight, and fast package manager for delux written in Rust.

 ## Installation
-Make sure you have Rust installed first!
+comes with delux linux for other distros install rust and
 - Clone the repository
 - Run `cargo run --release install package` or `cargo run --release install package@version`